 “Parents have the right to know what lessons are being covered in the classroom,” said Senator Mike Morrell (R-Rancho Cucamonga).
 “We want them to be engaged and involved in the education of their children.
 This sensitive material needs to be transparent.”

-SB 673 has three main provisions:
+SB 673 has two main provisions:

 - It requires school districts that teach elementary-age comprehensive sexual health and HIV prevention to put that curriculum online for easy and convenient parental review.